Pivot is a dynamic, comprehensive tool that allows you to search for funding opportunities and potential collaborators around the world.

 Steps on using Pivot

-- Fill out all fields at http://pivot.cos.com/register.
+- Fill out all fields on the Pivot account page.

 - Your Indiana University email address will be your user ID.